soodi/searchApp/README.md

 I use MAMP sever and I put the file in htdocs folder in the MAMP folder and then in the browser you can access the index file from localhost
 For example: http://http://localhost:8888/index.html

-This app will work on Chrome and Firefox
+This app works on Chrome and Firefox